ISIS Report 03/12/12

 not name the facilities at which the research was conducted.
 Aside from

-alleviating concerns over negative media exposure, it is deemed important to protect
+alleviating concerns over negative media exposure, it is deemed important to

-families and prison staff.
+their families and prison staff.

 disagree.
 The outlook of lawyers conflicts with the foundation of science that